vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 ## Features
 * It can't preserve the elements with the same value.
 In other words, the order of elements with the same value can be changed.
 * A list is divided into 2 sublists.
 This process is repeated.
-(Divde and conquer algorithm)

-## Repeated process (ascending order)
+* The "pivot" is used to partition the array into two sub-arrays, based on its value.

+## Process
-1. A pivot is selected and swapped with the first element.
+1. Choose a pivot element.
-2. "i" searches for an element bigger than the pivot from the 2nd index and "j" searches for an element smaller than the pivot from the last index.
-3. Swap found 2 elements.
-This process leaves elements smaller than pivot on the left of i and elements bigger than pivot on the right of j.
-4. Once "i" is no longer on the left of "j", swap list[j] and the pivot so that elements on the left of j are in ascending order.
-5. Split the list into 2 sublists with j that is the center.
+2. Partition the array into two sub-arrays, one with elements less than or equal to the pivot, and the other with elements greater than or equal to the pivot.
+3. Recursively apply steps 1 and 2 to the two sub-arrays.

 ## The worst case where O(n^2) is taken
 >If the worst pivot, either the maximum or minimum of the elements, is selected, **O(n^2)** is taken.<br>